trisulnsm/dinodoc/trisuldocs/docs/ug/ui/key_dashboard.md

 # Key dashboard

-The *Key Dashboard* is a special type of dashboard used to view and drilldown from “Keys”.
-In Trisul terminology a Key is an item within a counter group.
-Clicking on any key will take you to the Key Dashboard from there you can pivot to a number of different analysis paths.
+The Key Dashboard is like a hub that allows you to dive deeper into a specific Key's data and explore related analysis paths.
+It's a powerful tool for investigating and understanding network traffic in Trisul.
+Clicking on any key in a dashboard will take you to the Key Dashboard of that particular key.

 A quick recap of the hierarchy and terminology first:

-- **Counter Group** - A type or entity being measured.
-For example (Hosts)
-  - **Key** - A specific item being measured within the Counter group.
-    For example (google.com)
-    - **Meter** - A metric within the key.
-For example ( Number of connections )
+- CounterGroup is a collection of related counters that measure specific aspects of network traffic like hosts.

+- A Key is a unique identifier that defines a specific counter within a CounterGroup.
+For example, google.com.

+- A Meter is a single counter that measures a specific aspect of network traffic, such as upload bytes, packets, or number of connections.

 For more read [Traffic Metering Concepts](/docs/ug/cg/intro)